Reviews You Can Rely On

 The appearance of finger-mounted loops to aid in storing the glove in a vertically oriented position allowed you to stow the outers of the glove on your harness while you make the long skin in for the approach of a climb.
 This style of mounting prevents snow from entering the cuff, a problem often realized by clipping the gloves by their gauntlets to your harness.

-outdoor research highcamp ski gloves review - our splitboarders spend more time with "gloves on snow" than our...
+outdoor research highcamp - our splitboarders spend more time with "gloves on snow" than our...

 Our splitboarders spend more time with “gloves on snow” than our skiers.
 Our tester Alex Calder was a big fan of the highcamp's weather resistance and double glove functionality.
 Here he is pictured about to drop into tuckerman ravine.